whitequark/lab-notebook/content/notes/2016-10-18-implementing-an-uart-in-verilog-and-migen.md

 of course call arbitrary code that has a Python interface, such as a CPU simulator or even a driver for a developer board.

+## Platform resource management

+In Verilog, toplevel ports are usually bound to specific pads or balls with an external constraint file, which usually does not provide any meaningful grouping and has to be written (or copied) per-project.

+In Migen, toplevel ports are requested from the "platform", which returns structured signals or groups of signals in response to a symbolic request; and the definitions can be composed, i.e. the set of signals can be initially defined by the base board, then extended by a per-project daughterboard, and so on.

 ## Built-in build system

 In Verilog, running a design on your hardware means awkwardly digging up that Makefile you first